 Knowing the ins and out of pool safety when you have little kids splashing about can be a lifesaver in the most literal sense.
 And believe it or not, the floatation devices your children use can have an enormous impact on their safety.
-Thankfully, we asked a water safety expert about the best options for little ones, and he had one answer: puddle jumpers.
+Because they're comfortable and less bulky than standard US Coast Guard-certified life jackets, puddle jumpers are very popular among parents despite mixed reviews.

 "Puddle jumpers are the best option as far as floatation devices go because unlike arm floaties, kids can't get them off," explained Jim Spiers, the founder of SwimJim in New York and Texas and the president of Stop Drowning Now.
 "Puddle jumpers are a great option because they're Coast Guard-approved."